Four arrested in first case filed under anti-conversion law get bail in Gujarat

 Apart from the Gujarat Freedom of Religion (Amendment) Bill, 2021, the accused were also charged under sections of the Indian Penal Code that pertain to domestic violence, rape and criminal intimidation.

-However, in July, a month after the FIR was filed, the woman claimed that she and the Qureshi got married in a Muslim ceremony in February with the consent of both their families, Deccan Herald reported.
+However, in July, a month after the FIR was filed, the woman claimed that she and Qureshi got married in a Muslim ceremony in February with the consent of both their families, Deccan Herald reported.

 The woman and the accused persons then moved the Gujarat High Court, asking for the FIR to be quashed.
 The woman told the court that her complaint was based on a “trivial domestic matrimonial issue”, which had eventually been resolved, according to PTI.